Little Cities of Black Diamonds

 Unlike many sports, hunting is a tradition.
 It's a 2 million year old tradition that predates homo sapiens.
 While today it exists as a means of recreation rather than survival, one thing that seems to remain the same is the way it's taught: passed down from father to son.

-I photographed Tom Denney, and his son Tristen to take a deeper look at how hunting is taught from one generation to the next.
+I photographed Tom Denney, and his son Tristen to understand how hunting is passed on between generations.

 Between 2007 and 2012 the number of farmers age 25 to 34 grew 2.2 percent.
 A small growth, but in a country where the median age of farmers is 58, it's a change that could have an effect on national food systems if it continues.